marina601/scooter-circle/TESTING.md

 ### Edit Product

-- This page is only for Admin user, who is able to easily edit product using the website.
+- This page is only for Admin user, who can easily edit products using the website.
 - Login with Admin details, from the products page click the Edit button on any product card, confirm the correct information is displayed for a selected product.
 - Try to delete any input field and submit the form, the user is being redirected to the view product details page for the selected product with the original value still in place, no changes have been made in the database
 - Try to amend any value and submit the form, by pressing the Edit button, confirm the user is being redirected to the products page as expected with feedback displayed to the user.
 - All custom validations have are identical to add product page, manual validation has been performed in the same way as the add product page.
-- Hover over the 2 buttons in the end of the form, confirm the background colour changes as expected.
+- Hover over the 2 buttons at the end of the form, confirm the background colour changes as expected.
 - Cancel the button, the user is being redirected back to the products page, no changes are made in the database.
 - Repeated the following steps for tablet and mobile view.